Couchers-org/couchers/app/readme.md

 git clone https://github.com/Couchers-org/couchers.git
 ```

+If you use Windows clone the repo using [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+WSL2 lets you easily use docker and linux utilities on Windows.
+This also avoids a problem with the [dev env on native windows](https://github.com/Couchers-org/couchers/issues/389).

 Open a command line or terminal, and navigate to the `app` folder (where this `readme.md` is), for example with `cd couchers/app`.